anas0723/Learning/README.md

 - GitHub Actions for CI/CD workflows
 - Deployment to Vercel, Render, Railway, and self-hosted environments
 - Environment management, secrets, and `.env` best practices
-- Log aggregation & monitoring (LogRocket, Sentry, Grafana)
+- Log aggregation & monitoring

-I want to start working on that
+- I want to start working on that